himeshreddymadireddy/STUDYBUDDY/README.md

 ## STUDYBUDDY
- A new page for web students
+ A new page for web students in which we will upload pyqs etc...